Academic Calendar 2025/26

 Health Care Assistant certificate

-The Health Care Assistant (HCA) program is designed to provide students with opportunities to develop the knowledge, skills, and attitudes necessary to function as front-line caregivers and respected members of the health care team, in community and facility settings.
-Under the direction and supervision of a health professional, graduates provide person-centred care aimed at promoting and maintaining the physical, emotional, cognitive, and social well-being of clients/residents.
+The Health Care Assistant (HCA) program is designed to provide students with opportunities to develop the knowledge, skills, and attitudes necessary to function as front-line caregivers and respected members of the health care team.
+Under the direction and supervision of a regulated health professional, graduates provide person-centred care aimed at promoting and maintaining the physical, psychological, cognitive, social, and spiritual health and well-being of clients and families.

-Upon completion of the program, graduates are prepared to work in any level of continuing care, including home support, adult day care, assisted living, complex care (including special care units), and some acute care settings.
+Upon completion of the HCA program, graduates are prepared to work in a variety of practice settings, including home support, assisted living, group homes, complex care (special care units), acute care, and other home and community care settings.

-The program is based on the 2015 provincial curriculum and includes classroom and laboratory instruction, as well as practicum experience in a variety of settings throughout the Fraser Valley.
+The program is based on a provincial curriculum and includes classroom and laboratory instruction, as well as practicum experience in a variety of settings throughout the Fraser Valley.
 This is a full-time program with daily attendance expected.
 A certificate is awarded upon successful completion of the program.

 Entrance requirements

-• Successful completion of Grade 11 with one of Composition 11, Creative Writing 11, Literary Studies 11, New Media 11, Spoken Language 11, English First Peoples 11, English 11, or ENGL 081.
+• Successful completion of Grade 11 English with one of Composition 11, Creative Writing 11, Literary Studies 11, New Media 11, Spoken Language 11, English First Peoples 11, English 11, or ENGL 081.
+A minimum grade of C is acceptable.

-• The Test of English as a Foreign Language (TOEFL), IBT only: overall score of 76 with no score lower than 20 in Speaking and Listening and no score lower than 18 in Reading and Writing.
+• Test of English as a Foreign Language (TOEFL iBT or TOEFL iBT Home Edition): overall score of 76 with no score lower than 20 in Speaking and Listening and no score lower than 18 in Reading and Writing.
 Test must have been within the last two years.

-• International English Language Testing System (IELTS), Academic or General: overall score of 6 with a minimum of 6 in Speaking and Listening and no score lower than 5.5 in Reading and Writing.
+• International English Language Testing System (IELTS Academic, IELTS General or IELTS Academic Online): overall score of 6 with a minimum of 6 in Speaking and Listening and no score lower than 5.5 in Reading and Writing.
 Test must have been within the last two years.

-• Canadian Language Benchmark Placement Test (CLB PT): Listening 7, Speaking 7, Reading 6, and Writing 6.
+• Canadian Language Benchmark Placement Test (CLBPT or CLBPT Remote): Listening 7, Speaking 7, Reading 6, and Writing 6.
 Test must have been within the last year.

-• Canadian Academic English Language Assessment (CAEL): overall Score of 60, with no section less than 50.
+• Canadian Academic English Language Assessment (CAEL or CAEL Online): overall Score of 60, with no section less than 50.
 Test must have been within the last two years.

 Other requirements

-1. Current Standard First Aid with CPR-C or Emergency First Aid with CPR-C or with CPR-HCP.
+1. Current Standard First Aid with CPR-C, Emergency First Aid with CPR-C or with CPR-HCP, or Basic Life Support (BLS) certification.

-6. Successful completion of a criminal record check form, which will be included with letter of notification of acceptance to the program.
+3. Successful completion of a criminal record check.
 A Criminal Record Clearance is required by the Ministry of Public Safety and Solicitor General.

 Additional information:

-• A valid driver’s licence and access to personal transport is normally required for the practicum course and other practice experience components.
-If students are unable to drive, they will be unable to meet the Health Care Assistant program requirements.
+• A valid driver’s licence is strongly recommended.
+Reliable transportation is normally required for the practicum course and other practice experience components.

-• Students must be familiar with computers and associated technology to answer emails, access course documents, complete assignments, and access online workplace training orientation modules.
+• Students should have access to and experience with computers and associated technology to answer emails, access course documents, complete assignments, and access online workplace training orientation modules.

 Students who do not meet these requirements might consider Qualifying Studies.